🔪Design a killer sales page that makes your offer click—and the next step obvious.

 You want it to make sense.

-But at some point, you’re pasting in text, adding photos and moving things around hoping things click.
+But at some point, you’re adding in text, uploading photos, moving things around, creating a mess and just hoping things will somehow magically click.

 What’s actually happening is:

-without a clear way to decide what goes where.
+But THAT doesn’t give you a clear way to decide what goes where and why.

 And no matter how much you tweak it—

-it still doesn’t seem right and you don’t feel confident that the page is working how it should.
+it still doesn’t seem good enough and you don’t feel confident sending people to your page.

 They show you where to put things.